-Lorillard is not a defendant in all of the cases pending against tobacco companies in the United States.
-However, adverse decisions in actions against tobacco companies other than Lorillard could have an adverse impact on the industry, including Lorillard, or the market price of Carolina Group stock.
+Further, adverse decisions in actions against tobacco companies other than Lorillard could have an adverse impact on the industry, including Lorillard, or the market price of Carolina Group stock.
 For example, in a March 2003 verdict in Price v.
-Philip Morris USA, an Illinois court awarded the class approximately \$7.1 billion in actual damages.
+Philip Morris USA (Circuit Court, Madison County, Illinois, filed February 10, 2000), the court awarded the class approximately \$7.1 billion in actual damages.
 The court also awarded \$3.0 billion in punitive damages to the State of Illinois, which was not a party to the suit, and awarded plaintiffs' counsel approximately \$1.8 billion in fees and costs.
 In this case, plaintiffs contend, among other things, that use of the terms "lights" and/or "ultra lights" constitutes deceptive and unfair trade practices.
 Price was certified as a class comprised of Illinois residents who purchased certain of Philip Morris' "light" brands.
 An appeal of this suit is pending in the Illinois Supreme Court.
 Several additional purported class actions against manufacturers of "light" cigarettes are pending in Illinois, but the cases have been stayed pending resolution of Price.
-Lorillard is not a defendant in Price or in any of the pending class actions asserting claims solely regarding exclusive use or purchase of "light" cigarettes.
-For a discussion of tobacco litigation, see Part II, Item 1-Legal Proceedings and Note 12 of the Notes to the Consolidated Condensed Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2003, which is incorporated by reference into this prospectus supplement.
+Lorillard is not a defendant in Price.
+Lorillard is a defendant in one purported class action suit asserting claims solely regarding exclusive use or purchase of "light" cigarettes, McLaughlin v.
+Philip Morris USA, Inc., et al. (U.S. District Court, Eastern District, New York, filed May 11, 2004).
+Class certification has not been decided in this case.
+For a discussion of tobacco litigation, see Part II, Item 1-Legal Proceedings and Note 14 of the Notes to the Consolidated Condensed Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2004, which is incorporated by reference into this prospectus supplement.